Kunstmaan/orbit/README.md

 - Inlines css in html
 - Minifies images

-By default the build task builds all translations, you can build a specific mail by running this task with a language flag, i.e.: ```npm run build --nl```
+By default the build task builds all translations, you can build a specific mail by running this task with a language flag, i.e.: ```npm run build -- --lang nl```

 ```npm run zip```
 - Same as the build task but also creates a zip package of the html and images